Recommended Reading and Viewing

 If you purchase anything after clicking on an Amazon.com link below, we get a small commission, which helps support the costs of maintaining this site.
 You can also rent the movies from Netflix, among other options (for example, many libraries have good video collections).

 After Life (1999, available on Netflix).
+In the days between whatever killed them and the moment they're buried, characters in this movie are no longer alive but can still move and communicate -- only with the character played by Liam Neeson.
+This film got mixed reviews.
 "At a way station somewhere between heaven and earth, the newly dead are greeted by guides.
 Over the next three days, they will help the dead sift through their memories to find the one defining moment of their lives.
 The chosen moment will be re-created on film and taken with them when the dead pass on to heaven.
 This grave, beautifully crafted film reveals the surprising and ambiguous consequences of human recollection."

 As It Is in Heaven.
 "Romantic and funny, this deeply felt ode to love is a roller-coaster ride of emotions," wrote Variety, and I agree.
 As a bonus, the hero of this lovable Swedish film is played by Michael Nyqvist, co-star of the movies based on the Stieg Larsson "Girl with the Dragon Tattoo" trilogy.